neilcuz/threads/0012_data-wrangling-with-arrow-in-r/data-wrangling-with-arrow-in-r.md

 Data Wrangling with Arrow in R
 ================

+\* \* Update 5 Aug 2022 - I have tweaked the code slightly from the
+original thread, see comments in code below \*

 This is the code underpinning the thread Data Wrangling with Arrow in R which you can find [here](https://twitter.com/neilgcurrie/status/1554867200392998912).